-The Office of Minority and Women Inclusion (OMWI) was established by the Dodd-Frank Wall Street Reform and Consumer Protection Act signed into law by President Obama.
-Treasury’s Departmental Offices (headquarters) was one of eight financial agencies and twelve Federal Reserve banks to create Offices of Minority and Women Inclusion.
+The Office of Minority and Women Inclusion (OMWI) was established by the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) signed into law in 2010 by President Obama.
+Treasury is one of eight financial agencies and twelve Federal Reserve banks to create Offices of Minority and Women Inclusion under the auspices of Section 342 of Dodd-Frank.

 Doing Business with Treasury